 3. Hear a report following each appreciation day.

-The four activities suggested above will not take a great deal of time on the part of the board or board members.
-However, these activities will enhance echool employees opinions of the board and its members.
+Board recognition is very important to school employees.
+The three activities suggested above will not take a great deal of time on the part of the board or individual board members.
+However, these activities will enhance school employee’s opinions of the board and its members.
 Added to the other activities celebrated on the appreciation day, it will be a significant morale booster.
-Do not think that this will not be important to school employees.
-The Utrust Employee Appreciation Program is built on the notion that everyone should do a little so that no one will have to do an inordinate amount of work to make the appreciation days successful.
-Do your part and see what a difference it will make.
+The Utrust Appreciation Program is built on the notion that everyone should do a little so that no one will have to do a lot to make the appreciation days successful.
+When the board does its part, it makes a tremendous difference.